Services Contacts Free Consultation via WhatsApp

 Which Countries Accept Electronic Apostille?

 It is important to understand that not all countries party to the Hague Convention are technically ready to accept electronic apostilles.
 Therefore, before applying for an e-Apostille, it is necessary to clarify whether the destination country accepts this form of document.
-As of 2025, about 32 countries actively use electronic apostille, and their number is constantly growing.
+Below is a list of countries that have implemented the e-APP program according to HCCH data as of May 2026.

 Attention: Even if a country technically accepts e-Apostille, a specific department or organization may require a paper version.
 Always clarify the recipient’s requirements before processing.